["learn"]

 Ready to shake things up at your next backyard BBQ or beach bash?
 Pineapple tequila cocktails are the way to go.
 Whether you’re a seasoned home mixologist or still figuring out how to use your shaker, these tropical sippers are easy to master and packed with good vibes.

 Why do pineapple and tequila work so well together?
 It’s all about balance.
 The juicy sweetness and slight tang of pineapple bring out the earthy, peppery notes in tequila, especially a bright blanco or a mellow reposado.
 Use fresh pineapple juice if you can swing it; the flavor’s punchier, and it gives your drinks that just-cut fruit energy.
-But hey, canned works too, just check the label and go for 100% juice.
+Canned works too, just check the label and go for 100% juice.

 From poolside hangs to Friday night tacos, this combo always brings a dash of sunshine to any occasion.
-Let’s get mixing.

 1. Pineapple Paloma